 RESULTS

-The study is set out in 3 tables, and Table 1 shows the gender and ages of the sepsis patients, who were tested for bacterial septicemia.
+The study is set out in 3 tables, and Table 1 shows the gender and ages of the sepsis patientswho were tested for bacterial septicemia.
 Male patients were 59.3% and female patients 40.7%, and 38.8% were children under 15 years of age, with a mean ± SD of total age equal to 34.3 ± 28.5 years, and ages ranged from 1 month to 90 years (Table 1).
 Of the 145 ICU patients with suspected sepsis, 87 (60%) had culture-confirmed sepsis.
-The bulk of identified bacteria (57.5%) were Gram-negative.
+The bulk of the identified bacteria (57.5%) were Gram-negative.
 In the ICU, the most prevalent sepsis agents are E. coli (23%), Klebsiella species (12.6%), and Burkholderiacepacia (7%).
 The most common Gram-positive pathogens are Staphylococcus epidermidis (27.6%) and S. aureus (10.3%) (Table 2).
 Significant positive culture outcomes were found with rapid onset of sepsis (OR = 3.3, p = 0.002), decreased urination (OR = 2.2, p = 0.02), older patients (OR = 4, p = 0.001), and death (OR = 7.8).
-The commonest symptoms among the cases were fever (66.9%), Increased heart rate (67.6%), confusion (62.8%) and respiratory distress (52.4%); the mortality rate was 29% (Table 3).
+The commonest symptoms among the cases were fever (66.9%), increased heart rate (67.6%), confusion (62.8%), and respiratory distress (52.4%); the mortality rate was 29% (Table 3).

 DISCUSSION

 Sixty percent of our patient sample had sepsis with a culture that was positive, which is comparable to the 40–70% range reported in the majority of other investigations 17–21.
 Additionally, the scope of our investigation is greater than that of Sigakiset al.'s 22 study, where only 11% of samples were positive for cultures.
 This may be due to Sigakiset al.'s study22 involving patients from all hospital units rather than only the ICU, as was the case in our analysis.Additionally, earlier studies used culture results from samples taken before presentations or prospectively over the course of more than 24 hours, and results may be influenced by infection from an earlier or later hospital stay.
-A feature of our study that helps to better isolate the impact of a sepsis episode is the restriction of cultures to samples collected during the first 24 hours of fulfilling sepsis criteria.
+A feature of our study that helps to better isolate the impact of a sepsis episode is the restriction of cultures to samples collected during the first 24 hours afterfulfilling sepsis criteria.

 When compared to the findings for neonatal sepsis, our study's culture-confirmed sepsis rate was high (60%).
 Studies from underdeveloped nations found varying percentages of culture-confirmed neonatal sepsis, including 62.8% in Pakistan 23, 57% in Yemen24, 45.9% in Egypt 25, 44.7% in Ethiopia26, 24% in Tanzania27, and 12.6% in Nepal28.
-The proportion of newborn sepsis varies between nations for a number of reasons, including sample size and the various methods employed.
+The proportion of newborn with sepsis varies between nations for a number of reasons, including sample size and the various methods employed.

 A recent international observational research that included 1,156 ICU patients worldwide provided data on hospital-acquired BSIs 13.
 In the current investigation, 34.5% of the total number of BSI-causing bacteria were Gram-negative and 28.3% were Gram-positive.
 In the current study, 24 (16.6%) of all septicemia-related ICU patients had Coagulase-negative staphylococci (CoNS) (Table 2).
 In newborns, coagulase-negative staphylococci (CoNS) are the most frequent bacteria responsible for late-onset sepsis.
-They frequently exhibit multiple antibiotic resistance, and their capacity to produce biofilm is thought to be the primary factor determining their pathogenicity.
+They frequently exhibit multiple forms of antibiotic resistance, and their capacity to produce biofilm is thought to be the primary factor determining their pathogenicity.
 A lower host inflammatory response was linked to CoNS sepsis with biofilm-forming strains, which may have limited the immune system's ability to fight the infection 29.